RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	a	cross-site	request	forgery	attack	forces	an authenticated	client	that	a	user	has	open	to	send	forged	requests	under the	user’s	own	credentials	to	execute	commands	and	requests	that	the application	thinks	are	coming	from	a	trusted	client	and	user.

-### Question # 11 - Which	concept	refers	to	the	ability	to	validate	and	prove	that	a	specificentity	did	not	perform	operations	on	a	system?
+### [important] Question # 11 - Which	concept	refers	to	the	ability	to	validate	and	prove	that	a	specific entity	did	not	perform	operations	on	a	system?
 A.	Repudiation
 B.	Validation
 C.	Integrity